 - Flights Ilulissat (Greenland) - Kangerlussuaq (Greenland) - Copenhagen (Denmark, Europe) incl. taxes

-- 2 nights at Polar Lodge (Kangerlussuaq) with shared facilities incl. breakfast**
+- 1 nights at Old Camp (Kangerlussuaq) incl. breakfast

 - 3 nights at Hotel Icefiord (Ilulissat) in shared double room incl. breakfast

 - Excursions Ilulissat: City tour, Sermermiut Hiking and Icefjord cruise

 - Transport from / to airport and hotel (Ilulissat)